zillow/hyper-kube-config/README.md

 ## Todo

-* Generate one config
-  - Return a Kube config file in yaml format with any number of clusters in it.
-Allowing end user to then switch context from one config
 * Update creds based upon cluster and user input
 * Delete indiviual creds based upon cluster and user input
 * Add creds to existing cluster additional user configs for service or deploy users for example)